billrobertson42/derby2pg/README.md

 (https://bintray.com/billrobertson42/generic/derby2pg/0.1.0?sort=&order=#files).
 It
 is an executable jar file.

-If you do not wish to build, please see the instructions in the Clone and Build section below.
+If wish to build the code yourself, please see the instructions in the Clone and Build section below.

 ## Clone and Build